thkoch2001/mime-util/README.txt

 The list is build in the following order:

-1. Load the properties file from the mime utility jar named eu.medsea.mime.mime-types.properties.
+1. Load the properties file from the mime utility jar named eu.medsea.mimeutil.mime-types.properties.
 2. Locate and load a file named .mime-types.properties from the users home directory if one exists.
 3. Locate and load a file named mime-types.properties from the classpath if one exists
 4. locate and load a file named by the JVM property mime-mappings i.e. -Dmime-mappings=../my-mime-types.properties